 Over the years, sales and marketing departments at many companies have been at odds with one another.
-In some organizations, the relationship between marketing and sales is downright contentious, with each complaining about the other behind the others’ back.
+In some businesses, the relationship between marketing and sales is downright contentious.
+Each complains about the other behind their backs.

 Sales may feel that marketing is not communicating the right message in digital collateral such as PDFs.
 Marketing may feel that the messages they developed are not being properly communicated to buyers.

 There can be financial tension between marketing and sales.
 Sales may disagree with the size of marketing’s budget.
 Sales may also feel that products are priced too high.